Pharaoh: Etymology

 From the Nineteenth dynasty onward pr-ꜥꜣ on its own, was used as regularly as ḥm, "Majesty".
 The term, therefore, evolved from a word specifically referring to a building to a respectful designation for the ruler presiding in that building, particularly by the time of the Twenty-Second Dynasty and Twenty-third Dynasty.

-The first dated appearance of the title "pharaoh" being attached to a ruler's name occurs in Year 17 of Siamun (tenth century BC) on a fragment from the Karnak Priestly Annals, a religious document.
+The first dated appearance of the title "pharaoh" being attached to a ruler's name occurs in Year 17 of Siamun (tenth century BCE) on a fragment from the Karnak Priestly Annals, a religious document.
 Here, an induction of an individual to the Amun priesthood is dated specifically to the reign of "Pharaoh Siamun".
 This new practice was continued under his successor, Psusennes II, and the subsequent kings of the twenty-second dynasty.
 For instance, the Large Dakhla stela is specifically dated to Year 5 of king "Pharaoh Shoshenq, beloved of Amun", whom all Egyptologists concur was Shoshenq I—the founder of the Twenty-second Dynasty—including Alan Gardiner in his original 1933 publication of this stela.
 Shoshenq I was the second successor of Siamun.
 Meanwhile, the traditional custom of referring to the sovereign as, pr-ˤ3, continued in official Egyptian narratives.

 The title is reconstructed to have been pronounced *[parʕoʔ] in the Late Egyptian language, from which the Greek historian Herodotus derived the name of one of the Egyptian kings, Φερων.
 In the Hebrew Bible, the title also occurs as פרעה [parʕoːh]; from that, in the Septuagint, φαραώ, and then in Late Latin pharaō, both -n stem nouns.
 The Qur'an likewise spells it فرعون firʿawn with n (here, always referring to the one evil king in the Book of Exodus story, by contrast to the good king in surah Yusuf's story).
 The Arabic combines the original ayin from Egyptian along with the -n ending from Greek.